OpenNebula/docs/source/integration_and_development/references/react_sunstone_dev.rst

 This includes the list of criteria to filter each OpenNebula resource pool.

-To add one, first it's necessary implement the filter in table columns.
+To add one, first it's necessary to implement the filter in the table columns.
 E.g.:

 .. code-block:: javascript